DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

-column | [Column](grid.md#column) | Specifies a column associated with the cell allowSorting | boolean | Specifies whether an end-user can sort data by a column sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the column's sorting direction, specified using the `columnName` argument.
+column | [Column](grid.md#column) | Specifies a column associated with the cell allowSorting | boolean | Specifies whether an end-user can sort data by a column sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the direction of sorting by the column, which is specified using the `columnName` argument.
 Keeps the current sorting options if `keepOther` is set to true.
 Cancels sorting by the current column if `cancel` is set to true. groupByColumn | ({ columnName: string }) | Toggles a column's grouping state

 ## Plugin Developer Reference